-Google Docs is a word processing, spreadsheet, and presentation application similar to Microsoft Office.
+Google Drive is a word processing, spreadsheet, and presentation application similar to Microsoft Office.
 Google Apps doesn't have all of the advanced features of Microsoft Office, but it has some distinct advantages.

 View Sample Docs:

-Google Docs is not officially supported by the ITS Help Desk.
-This section covers the features available in Google Docs so that you can imagine the possibilities and start exploring.
+Google Drive is not officially supported by the ITS Help Desk.
+This section covers the features available in Google Drive so that you can imagine the possibilities and start exploring.
 More information on Google Sites is available in the Google Help Center.

 You can create a new doc from scratch or upload an existing doc.

 Create a Doc